TeeheeTypes/TeeheeTypes.github.io/about.md

 ### Current Keyboards

 01. DriftMechanic Forever 65 in Navy
-02. CableCar Design Cypher in Lilac
+02. Zekk.Works Ogre in Red
-03. Zekk.Works Ogre in Red
+03. Nazare 1-60 W1 in White
-04. Nazare 1-60 W1 in White
+04. Geonworks F2-84 in Black
-05. Geonworks F2-84 in Black
+05. Geonworks F1-8X 722 in Raw Aluminum
-06. Geonworks F1-8X 722 in Raw Aluminum
+06. Jjw Cloudline in Red
-07. Jjw Cloudline in Red
+07. Singa Unikorn in Red
-08. Singa Unikorn in Red
+08. -
 09. -
 10. -